5argon/arkham-starter/sveltekit/src/lib/md/switch.md

 # Campaign Switching Tool

-This tool let you specify 2 ongoing campaigns, one campaign consists of up to 4 arkhamdb.com decks
+This tool let you specify 2 ongoing campaigns, one campaign consists of up to 4 arkhamdb.com decks.
+(Therefore you can enter up to 8 decks.)

-- Active Campaign : It assumes that cards from your collection are pulled out to make the decks of Active Campaign as much as possible.
+- Active Campaign : Cards from your collection are pulled out to make the decks of Active Campaign as much as possible.
 - Inactive Campaign : Take all the leftover cards in the collection after building all the Active Campaign decks.
-These decks are likely incomplete and waiting for some hot cards to continue playing.
+These decks are likely incomplete and waiting for some hot cards inside decks of your Active Campaign to continue playing.

 Then it assume all other cards are stored in your collection.
 (So imagine you have 3 different groups of cards here.)

 This tool reveals you how to **switch from Active Campaign to Inactive Campaign** without dissolving all the decks back to collection first, by telling you to pick cards from which of the left deck (and also whether it is from main or side deck) to land on which of the right deck.
-In other words, it shows an intersection of 2 campaigns (up to 4 decks vs. 4 decks).
+In other words, it shows an **intersection** of 2 campaigns (up to 4 decks vs. 4 decks).

 It is also useful to know if the switch is too much and you would rather dissolve all the decks back to collection.